apiverve/public-apis/README.md

 - [Tor Node Detector](https://apiverve.com/marketplace/tordetect) - Tor Detect is an API that checks whether a given IP address belongs to a known Tor exit node.
 Useful for security, access control, and analytics.
 - [VPN Proxy Detector](https://apiverve.com/marketplace/vpndetector) - VPN Detector is a simple tool for detecting VPN usage.
 It returns a boolean value indicating whether the IP address is using a VPN or not.

-### 📦 18 (1 APIs)
+### 📦 News (1 APIs)

 - [World News](https://apiverve.com/marketplace/news) - News API is a simple tool for scraping news data.
 It returns the news title, description, and more.

-### 📦 19 (4 APIs)
+### 📦 Parsers (4 APIs)

 - [Human Name Parser](https://apiverve.com/marketplace/humannameparser) - Human Name Parser is a simple tool for parsing human names into their components.
 It returns the parsed components of the human name.
 - [RSS to JSON](https://apiverve.com/marketplace/rsstojson) - RSS to JSON is a simple tool for converting RSS feeds into JSON format.
 It returns the RSS feed in JSON format.
 - [Street Address Parser](https://apiverve.com/marketplace/streetaddressparser) - Street Address Parser is a simple tool for parsing a US street addresses.
 It returns the parsed components of the street address provided.
 - [User Agent Parser](https://apiverve.com/marketplace/useragentparser) - User Agent Parser is a simple tool for parsing user agent strings.
 It returns the browser, operating system, and more from the user agent string.

-### 📦 2 (5 APIs)

-- [Age Calculator](https://apiverve.com/marketplace/agecalculator) - Age Calculator is a simple tool for calculating age from the date of birth.
-It returns the calculated age based on the date of birth provided.
-- [Date Calculator](https://apiverve.com/marketplace/datecalculator) - Date Calculator is a simple tool for calculating date differences.
-It returns the calculated date difference based on the dates provided.
-- [Liturgical Calendar](https://apiverve.com/marketplace/liturgicalcalendar) - Liturgical Calendar is a simple tool for getting the dates of the Liturgical Calendar.
-It returns the dates of the Liturgical Calendar for a given year.
-- [Working Days](https://apiverve.com/marketplace/workingdays) - Working Days is a simple tool for getting the number of working days in a month.
-It returns the number of working days in the given month.
-- [World Holidays](https://apiverve.com/marketplace/worldholidays) - World Holidays is a simple tool for getting the holidays of the world.
-It returns the holidays of the world for each day of the year.

-### 📦 20 (3 APIs)
+### 📦 Reference Data (9 APIs)

-- [CSR Parser](https://apiverve.com/marketplace/csrparser) - CSR Parser extracts and analyzes information from Certificate Signing Requests (CSRs), providing detailed subject information, public key details, and fingerprints.
-- [DANE Record Validator](https://apiverve.com/marketplace/danevalidator) - DANE Record Validator validates DANE/TLSA DNS records used for certificate authentication, providing security analysis and best practice recommendations.
-- [Hash Generator](https://apiverve.com/marketplace/hashgenerator) - Hash Generator is a tool for generating cryptographic hashes from text.
-It supports multiple algorithms including MD5, SHA-1, SHA-256, SHA-384, SHA-512, and BLAKE2 variants for data integrity and security applications.
+- [CAA Record Parser](https://apiverve.com/marketplace/caaparser) - CAA Record Parser analyzes DNS CAA records that specify which Certificate Authorities are authorized to issue certificates for a domain.
+- [Color Brightness Calculator](https://apiverve.com/marketplace/colorbrightness) - Color Brightness Calculator is a tool for calculating color brightness and luminance.
+It determines if a color is light or dark using WCAG 2.0 standards and provides contrast ratios for accessibility compliance.
+- [Color Name Finder](https://apiverve.com/marketplace/colornamefinder) - Color Name Finder is a tool for finding the closest named color from a hex color value.
+It uses color distance algorithms to match hex codes to CSS/HTML named colors and provides similarity scores for accurate color identification.
+- [HTTP Status Code Lookup](https://apiverve.com/marketplace/httpstatuslookup) - HTTP Status Code Lookup is a tool for looking up HTTP status code information.
+It provides descriptions, categories, and common causes for all standard HTTP status codes from 1xx to 5xx.
+- [MIME Type Lookup](https://apiverve.com/marketplace/mimetypelookup) - MIME Type Lookup is a tool for looking up MIME types by file extension or finding file extensions by MIME type.
+It covers all common file types including documents, images, video, audio, and archives.
+- [Port Number Lookup](https://apiverve.com/marketplace/portnumberlookup) - Port Number Lookup is a tool for looking up well-known port numbers and network services.
+It provides information about ports including service name, protocol, description, and category for common network services.
+- [Ring Size Converter](https://apiverve.com/marketplace/ringsizeconverter) - Ring Size Converter is a tool for converting ring sizes between US, UK, EU, JP, CH, and AU standards.
+It can also convert from diameter measurements in millimeters.
+- [Shoe Size Converter](https://apiverve.com/marketplace/shoesizeconverter) - Shoe Size Converter is a tool for converting shoe sizes between US, UK, EU, CM, JP, AU, MX, and KR standards.
+It supports men, women, unisex, and child sizes.
+- [SRV Record Parser](https://apiverve.com/marketplace/srvparser) - SRV Record Parser analyzes DNS SRV records and extracts service location information including priority, weight, port, and target server details.

-### 📦 21 (3 APIs)
+### 📦 Science (3 APIs)

 - [Meteorite Landings](https://apiverve.com/marketplace/meteorites) - Meteorites is a simple tool for getting meteorite data.
 It returns a list of meteorites that have fallen to Earth.
 - [Periodic Table](https://apiverve.com/marketplace/periodictable) - Periodic Table is a simple tool for getting information about chemical elements.
 It returns information such as the atomic number, symbol, and more based on the element provided.
 - [Stars Lookup](https://apiverve.com/marketplace/starslookup) - Stars Lookup is a simple tool for looking up star data.
 It returns the star name, mass, diameter, and more.

+### 🔒 Security (3 APIs)

+- [CSR Parser](https://apiverve.com/marketplace/csrparser) - CSR Parser extracts and analyzes information from Certificate Signing Requests (CSRs), providing detailed subject information, public key details, and fingerprints.
+- [DANE Record Validator](https://apiverve.com/marketplace/danevalidator) - DANE Record Validator validates DANE/TLSA DNS records used for certificate authentication, providing security analysis and best practice recommendations.
+- [Hash Generator](https://apiverve.com/marketplace/hashgenerator) - Hash Generator is a tool for generating cryptographic hashes from text.
+It supports multiple algorithms including MD5, SHA-1, SHA-256, SHA-384, SHA-512, and BLAKE2 variants for data integrity and security applications.

-### 📦 22 (38 APIs)
+### 📦 Text Analysis (38 APIs)

 - [Acronym Expander](https://apiverve.com/marketplace/acronymexpander) - Acronym Expander is an AI-powered tool for expanding acronyms to their full meanings.
 It uses a dictionary of common acronyms and AI for unknown ones, with optional context for better accuracy.
 - [Anagram Detector](https://apiverve.com/marketplace/anagramdetector) - Anagram Detector is a tool for checking if two words or phrases are anagrams of each other.
 It provides character frequency analysis and similarity scoring.